egonelbre/egonelbre.com/content/writing/2022-08-29 production-ready-concurrency.md

 ### Know when things stop

-Similarly, it's relatively common for people to start goroutines without waiting for them to finish.
-It's a thing that people first do when they begin with Go because `go` keyword makes it very easy.
+Similarly, it's relatively common for people to start goroutines without waiting for them to finish. *go* keyword makes starting goroutines very easy; however, it's not apparent that you also must wait for them to stop.

 <div class="side-by-side">